 Denmark has a large and very good public infrastructure and once you understand the basics, you will quickly become an expert in bus, train and metro travel.
-We suggest you start with the main transportation page or you can go straight to these other pages on:
+We suggest you start with the main transportation page and work your way down to these other travel pages on:

 Now let’s get back to everyday life in Denmark.
 If you are not going to be using the public transport system, you will probably be using a bicycle or car to get about, which is fine, but beware there are lots of things you need to know before heading out in either.
 Learn about everyday life bicycling and avoid getting a large fine for making a small error in judgement.